rsesha/News_Agent/README.md

-# Deep Search — Multi News Source Retrieval
+# Introducing News Search, your Multi-Source News Retrieval Tool

 A modular Python tool that searches multiple search API's in parallel, intelligently scores and consolidates results, scrapes full article content, and exports everything ready to feed into a multimodal AI model.